ZedanSaheer/discord-dashboard-api/readme.md

-# Discord-Dashboard-API
+# Discord Dashboard Server

-This repositary contains the API routes for various endpoints to the Discord Dashboard that I have setup as a client.
-The server uses Express to initiate HTTP requests all over the website.
+This repositary contains the server logic for a Discord Dashboard that uses the Discord API to fetch data.
+The application uses Typescript primarily with the Express framework to create Rest API along with MongoDB to store the data

+## Logic

+## Authorization

+### How to authenticate your Discord profile?